fpicalausa/fpicalausa.github.io/_posts/2019-10-07-Air-conditioner-what-are-we-trying-to-build.md

 pick up infrared.
 Point your phone camera at the remote control LED, press a button on the remote, and the camera should show the LED blinking.

-Given these, here is the mental model I came up with:
+Given these, here is my mental model of what I wanted:
 ![Overview diagram]({{ site.url }}/assets/remote-control-overview.svg)

 In addition to the transmitter, we'll also need to be able to read (and decode!)